Jason2Brownlee/AuthoritySite/README.md

 Therefore I created websites to answer all the common questions in a given niche with the goal of becoming a trusted resources.
 I offer free tutorials, free guides and free email courses, then offer paid information products for those readers looking to take the next step.

-I also love writing, I love helping/serving, and I love figuring out messy technical topics.
-The business and model fits me very well.
-If it does not fit you well, adapt it.
+I also love daily writing, I love helping/serving developers, and I love figuring out messy technical topics.
+Therefore, the business model and work required fit me well.
+Consider whether they fit you.

 The resources I recommend below support this thesis.